 If your monitoring indicates that the recommended VM type you are using is causing a performance bottleneck, you can switch to a custom VM and adjust the vCPUs or memory to fix the problem.

-For guidance on determining the number of vCPUs and the amount of memory you need, see the SAP HANA 2 Dynamic Tiering Best Practices Guide.
+For guidance on determining the amount of memory you need, see the SAP HANA Dynamic Tiering documentation.